GAP-dev/GAP-dev/README.md

 ## 🧑‍💻 I'm a Security Researcher in KR

-Hi, I'm DongHa — a passionate vulnerability researcher, CTF problem creator, and bug hunter with a special interest in **fuzzing**, and **AI for security**.
-I’ve published CVEs and regularly contribute to security conferences, academic research, and open-source.
+Hi, I’m DongHa — a passionate vulnerability researcher, CTF challenge author, and bug hunter with a special interest in fuzzing and AI for security.
+I’ve published CVEs and regularly contribute to security conferences, academic research, and open-source projects.

 ---